Afua Hirsch: The Battle for Britain's Heroes

+Enslaved

+Hirsch was co-presenter alongside Samuel L. Jackson of the six-part television documentary series Enslaved, premiered in 2020, which explores aspects of the history of the transatlantic slave trade, including links to her personal history.

 African Renaissance: When Art Meets Power

-In 2020, Hirsch presented the three-year documentary series African Renaissance: When Art Meets Power on BBC Four.
+In 2020, Hirsch presented the documentary series African Renaissance: When Art Meets Power on BBC Four.
 Hirsch visited Ethiopia, Senegal and Kenya, meeting musicians and artists, and recounting the history of each country.

-In August 2021, it was announced Hirsch's production company Born in Me company had signed a deal with Fremantle.
+In August 2021, it was announced Hirsch's production company Born in Me (its name references a quotation from Kwame Nkrumah: "I am not African because I was born in Africa, but because Africa was born in me") had signed a deal with Fremantle.

+Africa Rising with Afua Hirsch

+In June 2023, Hirsch presented the three-part BBC documentary series Africa Rising with Afua Hirsch exploring how young creatives are reinventing culture across Africa.

+Teaching

+Hirsch holds the Wallis Annenberg Chair in Journalism and Communication at the University of Southern California in Los Angeles.

 Recognition

-Hirsh was on the panel of judges for the 2019 Booker Prize for Fiction that made Margaret Atwood and Bernardine Evaristo joint winners, causing much controversy.
+Hirsch was on the panel of judges for the 2019 Booker Prize for Fiction that, causing much controversy, made Margaret Atwood and Bernardine Evaristo joint winners.

 Later that year, Hirsch was included in the 2020 edition of the Powerlist of the most influential Britons from African/African-Caribbean heritage.

 Hirsch was cited as one of the top 100 most influential Africans by New African magazine in 2020.
-Furthermore, in the Powerlist 2021, she made the top 10, ranking ninth-most influential person of African or African Caribbean heritage in the United Kingdom.
+Furthermore, in the Powerlist 2021, she made the top 10, ranking ninth most influential person of African or African Caribbean heritage in the United Kingdom.

+In 2024, Hirsch was elected a Fellow of the Royal Society of Literature.